 The Mahler Chamber Orchestra (MCO) was founded in 1997 as a self-governing, independently funded ensemble.
 Numbering around 50 members who hail from 25 countries, it forms a “global collective” whose management is based in Berlin.
 A chamber music approach shapes the sound of the orchestra, which appears regularly at Lucerne Festival, the Philharmonie in Berlin, and Salzburg’s Mozart Week.
-Since 2024, the MCO has served as Artistic Director of Musikwoche Hitzacker.
-It has been responsible for the opera productions at the Baden-Baden Easter Festival since 2026, taking over from the Berliner Philharmoniker; the first work it presented there was Wagner’s Lohengrin under Joana Mallwitz.
-The MCO was profoundly influenced by its founding mentor Claudio Abbado and its Conductor Laureate Daniel Harding.
-It works closely with a network of Artistic Partners, who currently include the pianists Mitsuko Uchida and Yuja Wang; the violinist Augustin Hadelich will join them starting in 2027.
-With the conductor Daniele Gatti in the role of Artistic Advisor, the MCO additionally performs works for larger forces.
-In the 2025-26 season, it appeared with the conductors Gianandrea Noseda, Adam Fischer, and Ricardo Minasi; the pianist Igor Levit; and the violist Antoine Tamestit.
-The MCO ventures into new social terrain through programs including “Feel the Music,” a workshop for hearing-impaired people; numerous school concerts; and projects by the MCO Academy, which trains the next generation.
+From 2024 to 2026, the MCO served as Artistic Director of Musikwoche Hitzacker.
+It has taken on the opera productions presented at the Baden-Baden Easter Festival since 2026, succeeding the Berliner Philharmoniker in that role; the first production there was of Wagner’s Lohengrin under Joana Mallwitz.
+The MCO was deeply influenced by its founding mentor Claudio Abbado and its Conductor Laureate Daniel Harding.
+It works closely with a network of Artistic Partners, who currently include the pianists Mitsuko Uchida and Yuja Wang, the violinist Augustin Hadelich, and the violist Antoine Tamestit.
+In the 2025-26 season, it appeared with the conductors Gianandrea Noseda, Adam Fischer, and Riccardo Minasi; the pianist Igor Levit; and the trumpeter Håkan Hardenberger.
+In the summer, it performed Brahms’s First Piano Concerto with Daniil Trifonov.
+The MCO also engages in innovative social projects through programs including “Feel the Music,” a workshop for hearing-impaired people; numerous school concerts; and projects by the MCO Academy, which trains the next generation.
 The orchestra has additionally developed new concert formats in the field of virtual reality.

-Lucerne Festival (IMF) debut on 8 September 1999, when Kurt Masur conducted works by Mozart and Beethoven.
+Lucerne Festival (IMF) debut on 8 September 1999, when Kurt Masur conducted a program of Mozart and Beethoven.

 For further information on this ensemble, visit their homepage at: http://www.mahlerchamber.com